owncloud/ios-scenario-testing/README.md

 ## Results

-In the folder `target`, you will find a report with the execution results
+In the folder `target`, you will find a report with the execution results in html and json formats.

+Besides of that, by setting the `cucumber.properties` file allow to integrate reports with [Cucumber reports](https://cucumber.io/docs/cucumber/reporting/?lang=java).
+An account in such platform (integrated with GitHub) is enough to use it.
+A new env variable must be set in advance in order to send reports to the platform.
+Token is provided in the Cucumber Reports account for every collection:

+	export CUCUMBER_PUBLISH_TOKEN=d97...

+Also, in `cucumber.properties` file with the following values (disabled by default):

+	cucumber.publish.quiet=false
+	cucumber.publish.enabled=true

 **Note**: This repository was forked from [Cucumber-java skeleton](https://github.com/cucumber/cucumber-java-skeleton)